The Last Farm: Production

 The film was shot at an abandoned farm in the Westfjords of Iceland.
 It was scored by Kjartan Sveinsson, best known as the keyboardist for the rock band Sigur Rós.

-Reception
+Reception and accolades

 The film was nominated for the 2005 Academy Award for Best Live Action Short Film.
 It won 12 other awards, including the 2004 Edda Award for Short Film of the Year, the ARTE Short Film Award and the Youth Jury Award at the 2006 Dresden Film Festival, and the Audience Award for Best Film at the 2006 FEST Youth Video and Film Festival.